openshift/enhancements/enhancements/authentication/direct-external-oidc-provider.md

 - the `WebhookTokenAuthenticator` config observer observes the `webhookTokenAuthenticator` field of the Authentication CR and if `kubeConfig` secret reference is set it uses the contents of this secret as a webhook token authenticator for the API server; it also takes care of synchronizing this secret to the `openshift-kube-apiserver` namespace
 - the `AuthMetadata` config observer sets the `OauthMetadataFile` field of the CR with the path for a ConfigMap referenced by the authentication config

-The operator must watch the Authentication CR for changes, and when it detects an external OIDC provider configuration, it must make the following changes, in order to update its configuration to use the external provider:

-- the `WebhookTokenAuthenticator` and `AuthMetadata` observers must be stopped or deactivated, as they are not relevant in the case of the external OIDC provider
+The operator must watch the Authentication CR for changes, and when it detects an external OIDC provider configuration, the `WebhookTokenAuthenticator` and `AuthMetadata` observers must be stopped or deactivated, as they are not relevant in the case of the external OIDC provider
-- the kube-apiserver must be configured to talk directly to the external OIDC provider

-Note that the operator must first validate the new provider configuration before proceeding with the deactivation of the built-in OAuth stack.
-Also, in case the authentication configuration gets changed back to the built-in OAuth server, the operator must revert these changes and bring the kube-apiserver and relevant resources back to the original state of affairs.
+In case the authentication configuration gets changed back to the built-in OAuth server, the operator must revert these changes and bring the kube-apiserver and relevant resources back to the original state of affairs.

 #### cluster-authentication-operator